Paweł Sękowski: Biography

 In 2009 he graduated from history studies at the Jagiellonian University.
 He was a scholarship holder of the Socrates-Erasmus program at the Université Jean Moulin Lyon 3 (2007–2008) and a scholarship holder of the Government of the French Republic (2010–2012).

-In 2015, he obtained the degree of doctor of humanities upon the thesis on Polish emigration in France between 1944–1949, supervised by Wojciech Rojek and Oivier Forcade.
+In 2015, he obtained the degree of doctor of humanities upon the thesis on Polish emigration in France between 1944 and 1949, supervised by Wojciech Rojek and Oivier Forcade.
 He defended his thesis in French at the Sorbonne, and in Polish at the Jagiellonian University.

 His research interests include the social and political history of Poland and France in the 20th century, the history and sociology of immigration, and the history of refugees.

 He is a member of the Polish Historical Society, Groupe interdisciplinaire de recherché Allemagne-France and the Global Studies Research Network.

 In 2018, he was elected the President of the Kuźnica Association, replacing Andrzej Kurz in this position.
 From 2018, he also acts as the vice-chairman of the Polish Teachers' Union at the Jagiellonian University.